After Travis Scott concert disaster, video goes viral of Linkin Park stopping show to remind crowd of safety

-“We know we’ve been stressing all night about being cool, and this is the reason why,” the late Chester Bennington added.
+“We know we’ve been stressing all night about being cool, and this is the reason why,” Chester Bennington added.
 “Let’s go over it one more time: When someone falls, what do you do?”

 “Pick them up,” the crowd responded in unison.

-The clip went viral on Twitter, racking up over 6.1 million views as of early Monday.
-Online critics are pointing to the Linkin Park video as an example of how performers should address safety issues in real-time after a crowd surge during Travis Scott’s Astroworld Festival concert turned deadly.
+The clip went viral on Twitter, racking up over 6 million views as of early Monday.
+Online critics are pointing to the Linkin Park video as an example of how performers should address safety issues in real time after a crowd surge during Travis Scott’s Astroworld Festival concert turned deadly.
 Scott continued to perform as the conditions for the 50,000 attendees became more dangerous.

 At least eight people died and hundreds more were injured from being crushed as Houston concertgoers pushed closer to the stage.
 It is not clear if Scott heard the cries for help.